 - 1. A Watershed Management Permit is required for qualified sewer construction as defined in §701 of this Ordinance. - 2.
-A Watershed Management Permit is not required for non-qualified sewer construction, as defined in §701.2 and §701.3 of this Ordinance. - 3.
+A Watershed Management Permit is not required for non-qualified sewer construction, as defined in §701.2 and §701.3 of this Ordinance.
+Non-qualified sewer shall nevertheless comply with the requirements established by this Ordinance and the TGM. - 3.
 All applicants shall submit the documents specified in Article 3 to verify compliance with the requirements in Article 7 of this Ordinance. - 4.
 Qualified sewer shall meet the requirements specified in Article 7 of this Ordinance and the analysis, design, and performance standards specified in the TGM. - 5.
-Qualified sewer that is planned in conjunction with development shall also meet the requirements specified in Article 4 and Article 5 of this Ordinance, and any applicable requirements of Article 6 of this Ordinance. - 6.
+Qualified sewer that is planned in conjunction with development shall also meet comply with the requirements specified in Article 4 and Article 5 of this Ordinance, and any applicable requirements of Article 6 of this Ordinance. - 6.
 Qualified sewer installed under the provisions of this Ordinance shall be maintained according to the criteria and guidelines established in Article 9 of this Ordinance. - 7.
 The District may enter into service agreements, the area of which is subject to the requirements specified in Article 7 of this Ordinance, for the following areas: - A. Cook County municipalities that are contiguous to the District corporate limits; or - B. Multi-county municipalities. - 8.
 Connection impact fees, as indicated in Appendix F of this Ordinance, are required for the following areas annexing into the District corporate limits: - A. Any applicant that has not previously paid a connection impact fee for any permit project area that annexed into the District on or after July 9, 1998, shall pay a connection impact fee to the District when said area or a portion thereof is the subject of a Watershed Management Permit. - B. Connection impact fees are not required for: - (1) Publicly owned facilities performing a local governmental function that discharge only domestic sewage into District water reclamation facilities; or